-Hamas releases two Israeli captives in Gaza, third to be freed shortly
+Hamas releases three Israeli captives in exchange for 183 Palestinians

 The initial six-week ceasefire, agreed with Egyptian and Qatari mediators and backed by the United States, has so far stayed on track despite a number of incidents that have led both sides to accuse the other of violating the deal.

+“It is very significant” as it will also allow the delivery of humanitarian goods to Palestinians in Gaza, Mahmoud said.

+Gershon Baskin, an Israeli columnist living in West Jerusalem, noted in an interview with Al Jazeera that there is “very little talk about the opening” of the Rafah crossing within Israel.

-The Hamas attack on October 7, 2023 killed some 1,200 people and took more than 250 captives, according to Israeli figures.
+The Hamas attack on October 7, 2023 killed 1,139 people and took more than 250 captives, according to Israeli figures.

 Israel’s campaign in response has destroyed much of the densely populated Gaza Strip and killed more than 47,000 Palestinians, according to Palestinian health authorities.